SushiDeliveryGuy/413_FinalProject/README.md

 For use of the Heart Rate Monitor follow these steps below,

 1. Ensure IoT device with heart rate and oxygen sensor are connected and configured.
-2. Run the web application `npm start`.
+2. Run the web application.

+    `npm start`

-3. Acces the application through preffered browser using link provided for the server and login using credentials provided.
+4. Acces the application through preffered browser using link provided for the server and login using credentials provided.
-4. Measure and monitor your heart rate and blood oxygen saturation levels on the browser
+5. Measure and monitor your heart rate and blood oxygen saturation levels on the browser.

 ## Features